 If you're planning to remove a tree, it's important to consider the potential impact of the remaining roots on the surrounding area.
 Some larger roots close to the surface may decay and leave voids in the soil, which could cause sinkholes or affect the stability of nearby structures.
 In such cases, it may be necessary to remove or grind down the remaining roots to prevent any issues.

 If you have specific concerns or questions about tree root removal or its impact on your property, it's best to consult with a professional arborist or tree removal service.
-They can assess the situation and provide appropriate recommendations based on your specific circumstances. | Baty Land & Forestry Managemant LLC | Answer: In most cases Explanation: Yes as they are still living | Haulbrooke Inc | | ProMatcher | Answer: In most cases Explanation: Yes you need stump grinding | Hernandez Tree Service | Answer: In some cases Explanation: It depends on what kind of tree it is.
-Some yes some no. Cedar Pine Juniper no Oak and most hardwoods yes. | Desert Oasis Tree Service | Answer: In some cases Explanation: Depending on species and nutrient availability. | Lance Fink Tree Falling/Removal | | ProMatcher | Answer: In some cases Explanation: his question is one that concerns many people.
+They can assess the situation and provide appropriate recommendations based on your specific circumstances. | Baty Land & Forestry Managemant LLC | | ProMatcher | Answer: In some cases Explanation: Depending on type of tree | Kingcarz Services | Answer: In most cases Explanation: Yes you need stump grinding | Hernandez Tree Service | Answer: In some cases Explanation: It depends on what kind of tree it is.
+Some yes some no. Cedar Pine Juniper no Oak and most hardwoods yes. | Desert Oasis Tree Service | | ProMatcher | Answer: In some cases Explanation: After a tree is cut down, a stump is left behind, and the tree's roots often stop growing unless suckers grow from the roots or the stump. | Timberworx Tree and Landscaping | Answer: In some cases Explanation: his question is one that concerns many people.
 However, it should not be a problem.
 Once the tree has been cut, the roots cannot grow anymore because the leaves are necessary to provide the food to fuel root growth.
 If the roots continue to produce sprouts with leaves, then in time there may be more root growth. | Selena's Landscape, Design & Tree Service, LLC | Answer: In some cases Explanation: Some trees do. | Down To Dirt Stump Grinding |

 |